 Still, it's nice to run around in Middle-earth from time to time, and I wouldn't mind seeing LOTRO dropped into some kind of maintenance mode like Guild Wars, so I could visit the Shire, Rivendell, Moria, and Gondor effectively forever.
 Granted, the Lord of the Rings license costs money, so it's unlikely that I'll have that luxury after 2017.
 When the end does come, I'll be saddened by it, but it'll be like hearing that a business you frequented in your youth has shut down.
 It's unfortunate, especially for the people employed there, but from your perspective, your love is in the past and was unlikely to ever be rekindled again.

 Maybe a clean break – a sense of closure, if you will – is the best solution for all parties involved.
 It frees up the resources of the developer to produce something else while also keeping the players from clinging to something they once loved that is now greatly diminished.

 About the Author

 Jason Winter is a veteran gaming journalist, he brings a wide range of experience to MMOBomb, including two years with Beckett Media where he served as the editor of the leading gaming magazine Massive Online Gamer.
 He has also written professionally for several gaming websites.

 💣 Feature | Love It Or Hate It: Dota 2

 Some free-to-play games are more polarizing than others, with some sides taking the stance of "great, totally non-exploitative implementation" and others thinking "total pay-to-win trash."
 We'd like to see on what side of the ...By Jason Winter - 8 years ago

 You May Enjoy

-This is a PvP-focused update for you fans of the pew-pew.By QuintLyn Bowers - 3 days ago
+The freebies are a thank you from the developer.By QuintLyn Bowers - 5 days ago